Star Trek: Lower Decks: Animation and design

 Independent animation studio Titmouse provides the animation for the series.
-Their process involves the "board teams" drawing a rough version of the episode in black-and-white based on the initial "radio play" version of the voice actor recordings.
+"Board teams" draw a rough version of the episode in black-and-white based on the initial "radio play" version of the voice actor recordings.
 These are put together as an animatic which the animators use as a basis for the final animation with full details and colors.
-Juno Lee served as supervising director for the first season, with first-season episodic director Barry J. Kelly taking over as supervising director with the second season.
-Titmouse CCO Antonio Canobbio guided the overall animation style for the series.
+Juno Lee was supervising director for the first season, with first-season episodic director Barry J. Kelly taking over as supervising director with the second season.
+Titmouse CCO Antonio Canobbio guided the series' overall visual style.

 McMahan wanted the series' animation style to reflect the look of "prime time animated comedy" series that he grew up with, such as The Simpsons and Futurama, as well as previous comedy series that he had worked on such as Rick and Morty.
 This included a "prime time look" for the characters based on the "every-man vibe of The Simpsons" which meant that even the alien characters felt human and grounded.
-However, he did want the backgrounds and environments to be more detailed than is traditional for prime time animation, reflecting the designs of the Next Generation era of Star Trek for the series' sets, starships, cinematography, and character movements.
-The team tried to follow the same rules that would apply to a live-action Star Trek series that was set in 2380, and used the wiki encyclopedia Memory Alpha as well as other fan resources to ensure they were staying accurate to the original designs of the era.
-The animators also watched episodes of The Next Generation while they were working on the series, which uses the same blue font as The Next Generation for its credits.
-The opening title sequence features the Cerritos flying through Next Generation-like situations with a sweeping musical score, but with twists such as it being sucked into a vortex or immediately turning around after arriving at a battle.
-The uniforms worn by the crew of the Cerritos are based on unused designs for the film Star Trek Generations (1994).
+However, he wanted backgrounds and environments to be more detailed than usual for prime time animation, reflecting the designs of the Next Generation era of Star Trek for the series' sets, starships, cinematography, and character movements.
+The team tried to follow the same rules that would apply to a live-action Star Trek series set in 2380, and used the wiki encyclopedia Memory Alpha and other fan resources to stay accurate to the eras's original designs.
+The animators also watched episodes of The Next Generation while working on the series, which uses the same blue font as The Next Generation for its credits.
+The opening title sequence features the Cerritos flying through Next Generation-like situations with a sweeping musical score, but with twists such as it being sucked into a vortex and immediately turning around after arriving at a battle.
+The Cerritos crew's uniforms are based on unused designs for the film Star Trek Generations (1994).